 We’re using everything in our toolbox to grow

-To meet this target, we’re aiming to build 750 homes per annum, and that means diversifying from the traditional s106 method.
 In a short space of time we’ve significantly increased our pipeline via land-led and joint venture initiatives, and this will only continue as we look to deliver more homes.

 Having worked in the private sector, I know there are many different challenges if you want to deliver new homes at scale.
 For housing associations, these challenges are amplified.